 Long Jump: In 1991, USA’s Mike Powell broke the world record for the long jump with a leap of 8.95m – five centimetres further than the previous record.
 While it might have looked like he was flying through the air, it was nothing compared to how far a pigeon can fly.
-From take off to touch down, pigeon have been known to fly distances of more than 1,000 miles.
+From take off to touch down, pigeons have been known to fly distances of more than 1,000 miles.
 Better luck next time Mike!

 Pole Vault: France’s Renaud Lavillenie broke the 21 year-old world indoor pole vault record in 2014 with a leap of 6.16m.
 Unfortunately for Lavillenie, the pigeon has him beat.
 Most birds will fly higher than 500 feet in the air during migration and can reach up to 20,000 feet.
 They don’t need a pole to get up there either, Renaud!